 How often do you blog, create videos or post images on social media and your website?
 If you're writing regularly, it's essential to review analytics and the content you're creating to ensure it's appealing to your target demographic.
 Use the list below to audit your content efforts.
 In doing so, you'll be able to determine what works, what doesn't and how to better organize future content efforts.

 The content featured on your blog could be video content, written content, whitepapers, etc. Gather all of the content you've created in the past quarter (or timeframe you've selected).
-I suggest using a Google Spreadsheet to organize information.
+We suggest using a Google Spreadsheet to organize information.
 Create columns for the following:

 Now it's time to dig deep and use this information to ensure the content you're creating is helping your business grow.
 Start by understanding the goals mentioned above: